hschafer2017/Sports-Multi-timer-Assistant/README.md

 $ sudo pip3 -r install requirements.txt
 ```

 Please note that I used Cloud9 for this project, so if you are using a different editor, the terminal commands may differ.
 Please consult the docs for the editor you're using for further information on editor-specific terminal commands.
-All secret keys for MongoDB will need to be obtained individually, as they are hidden.
+All secret keys for MongoDB will need to be obtained individually, as they are hidden and specific to me.